-The feet are thoroughly examined, inspecting any compression of the walls or soles with hoof testers.
+The feet are thoroughly examined, including the use of hoof testers to look for sore spots in the sole.
 Wear patterns of shoes and feet are noted.
 In addition to the legs and feet, the back and neck should be thoroughly examined with the horse restrained and standing on a level surface.

 Examination during exercise is often necessary to identify which limb or site is affected.
 However, it is done only if the degree of lameness is minor and longterm.
 If lameness is major and severe (for example, a suspected fracture), additional exercise could catastrophically injure the horse.
 Your veterinarian will walk and jog the horse to observe its gait.
 Usually, the lameness is more pronounced when the horse is lunged in a circle.
 Your veterinarian may also flex the limb joints individually to localize the affected site.
 It is important to tell your veterinarian if your horse was given pain-relieving medication before a lameness examination.
 In some cases, a ridden assessment of the horse may be necessary, particularly with a subtle lameness or a horse that is unwilling to perform certain movements (for example, a dressage horse).